LearnWeb3DAO/Defi-Exchange/README.md

   - Now lets create a function for `removing liquidity` from the contract.

     - The amount of ether that would be sent back to the user would be based on a ratio
-    - Ratio is `Eth sent back to the user/ Current Eth reserve) = (amount of LP tokens that user wants to withdraw)/ Total supply of `LP` tokens`
+    - Ratio is `(Eth sent back to the user) / (current Eth reserve) = (amount of LP tokens that user wants to withdraw) / (total supply of LP tokens)`
     - The amount of Crypto Dev tokens that would be sent back to the user would also be based on a ratio
-    - Ratio is `(Crypto Dev sent back to the user/ Current Crypto Dev token reserve) = (amount of LP tokens that user wants to withdraw)/ Total supply of `LP` tokens)`
+    - Ratio is `(Crypto Dev sent back to the user) / (current Crypto Dev token reserve) = (amount of LP tokens that user wants to withdraw) / (total supply of LP tokens)`
-    - The `amount` of `LP` tokens that user would use to remove liquidity would be burnt
+    - The amount of `LP` tokens that user would use to remove liquidity would be burnt

       ```go
       /**
-      @dev Returns the amount Eth/Crypto Dev tokens that would be returned to the user
+      * @dev Returns the amount Eth/Crypto Dev tokens that would be returned to the user
       * in the swap
       */
       function removeLiquidity(uint _amount) public returns (uint , uint) {